atoserik/flask-kube-example/README.md

 This is finally exposed externally with a LoadBalancer service as described in the `-service.yaml` file contained in the kube folder.

-To enphazise what is going on the service is exposed on a different port than the one exposed from the pods.
+To emphasize what is going on the service is exposed on a different port than the one exposed from the pods.